AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 ---
-title: Integrating Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe I/O
+title: Integrating Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe Developer
 seo-title: Integrating Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe I/O
-description: Step by step walk-through on how to integrate Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe I/O
+description: Step-by-step walk-through on how to integrate Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe Developer
 seo-description: Step by step walk-through on how to integrate Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe I/O
 feature: Experience Fragments
 topic: Personalization